Chocolate Pecan Pie

 This pecan pie will keep at room temperature for two days.
 Also, you can keep it in the fridge for 3 to 4 days.
 In fact, you can even freeze it for up to a month.
 Thaw overnight in the refrigerator.

 I think pecan pie is best served at room temperature.
-But, I have also served it warm with a dollop of vanilla ice cream on the side.
+But I also served it warm with a dollop of vanilla ice cream on the side.
 My kids eat cold pecan pie from the fridge because they have no patience to wait for it to thaw.
 No complaints.

 You can make the pecan pie ahead and freeze it for a month.